alttch/pptop/README.md

 The program will be loaded in waiting state, press *Ctrl+L* when you are ready.

+To get a help for the current plugin, press *F1* to display module documentation.

 ## Configuration

 Plugins and keyboard shortcuts are configured by default in